-In most cases, the SC Navigator applications can run off a single database.
+In most cases, the SC Navigator applications can run of a single file system in the Azure Data Lake Storage.
 This means that all data (configurations, datasets, and scenarios) is shared by all the user on the platform.
 However, in a number of situations the data should not be shared among various user groups, for instance:

 In those cases, the SC Navigator platform needs to be setup so that the data of various users group is separated, and this part of the documentation provide instructions on how to set that up.